 - to perform the act not accomplished within the same period.

-The cessation of the impediment most often depends on factual circumstances that the applicant must prove (INPI Examination Guidelines, IE 3.3.1.b).
+The termination of the impediment most often depends on factual circumstances which the applicant must prove (INPI Examination Guidelines, IE 3.3.1.b).

-If the attorney is defective (eg he did anything ...), one wonders what date the impediment ceases: is it the date of receipt of the notification by the agent or his knowledge by the holder.
+If the agent is defective (eg he did anything…), one can wonder on what date the impediment ceases: is it the date of receipt of the notification by the agent or its acquaintance by the holder.

 In a decision of the Court of Paris, Pôle 5, 1st ch., April 25, 2017, RG n ° 16/11489, the court specifies that it is well the knowledge by the holder who makes leave the period of recourse.